wjbarng/INFO441-Wholesale/README.md

 \` = required

+For the "POST", "DELETE", "PATCH" methods, users who are signed as ADMIN have permission.
+For the "GET" method, anyone can call this method even people who are not signed in.

 1. api/dicounts
   * "GET" = Displays the list of the discounts that Wholesale offers
   * "POST" = add new data into the Database